HealthCatalyst/documentation/HCRTools/templates/healthcare-statistics/trend-analysis.md

 ## So, how do we do it?

-* First, get some data organized (via SQL or Excel) that has the following:
+First, get some data organized (via SQL or Excel) that has the following.
 - A numeric column (like mortality rate) that could have a trend
 - A categorical column (like Gender) that we'll group by to check trends for Females and Males

-* Create some fake data
+## Step 1: Create some data or pull it from SQL Server

 ```{r}
 dates <- c(as.Date("2012-01-01"),as.Date("2012-01-02"),as.Date("2012-02-01"),